cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 updates the real-time operational and instrumentation data of the various network elements through the appropriate real network-facing interface, as well as from other operations system components.
-It also provides data services (e.g., fast retrieval, concurrent conflict handling, batch service) through appropriate unified interfaces to a Service Mapping Models subsystem.
+It also provides data services (e.g., fast retrieval, concurrent conflict handling, batch service) through appropriate interfaces to a Service Mapping Models component.

 Service Mapping Models complete data modeling, and provide data or other functional model instances supporting various network applications.
 Models include two major types, basic and functional models: